HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 ### `Content-Type`

 We use the [`Content-Type`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type) HTTP header to categorize third-party resources into different types, such as scripts, HTML content, JSON data, plain text, and images.
-This allows us to analyze the composition of third-party resources served across websites
+This allows us to analyze the composition of third-party resources served across websites.

 ## Prevalence